scriptingislife/becksteadn.github.io/_posts/2018-01-02-Alexa-Skills-Complete-Guide.md

 Now, make sure your services aren't running elsewhere and run `/etc/init.d/memorygame` start.
 Check `/var/log/messages` for the script's output.
 Flask's output will show in the terminal, but press Enter to reach the commandline again.
 Restart the host to make sure everything has been properly configured.

-Unline ngrok, nothing needs to be changed in the skill configuration after restarting since the DuckDNS name stays the same.
+Unlike ngrok, nothing needs to be changed in the skill configuration after restarting since the DuckDNS name stays the same.

 ### Conclusion